nuetzliches/spocr/docs/content/3.reference/json-procedures.md

 ### Nested JSON and `JSON_QUERY`

 - Aliases such as `AS [record.rowVersion]` or `AS [gender.displayName]` become dotted names in the snapshot.
 The generator converts these aliases into nested record structs.
 - `JSON_QUERY` is the recommended way to embed arrays or objects inside another JSON payload.
-The analyzer marks the column with `ReturnsJson` + `IsNestedJson`, which prevents double escaping and preserves the nested structure in the snapshot.
+The analyzer marks the column with `ReturnsJson` + `IsNestedJson` (and `ReturnsJsonArray` when appropriate), which prevents double escaping and preserves the nested structure in the snapshot.
 - When a JSON payload comes from a user-defined function, the snapshot stores `FunctionRef` and sets `DeferredJsonExpansion`.
 During generation the function can be expanded into flat columns if metadata is available.

 ## Generation During `spocr build`